Marjorie O'Neill

 Marjorie Spooner O'Neill is an Australian politician.
 O'Neill was elected as a Labor member of the New South Wales Legislative Assembly representing Coogee at the 2019 state election.
 O'Neill was also a Councillor of Waverley Council from 2017 to 2021.

 Background and early life

 Born to Brian William O'Neill and Keri Spooner, O'Neill was raised in the Bronte area of Sydney.
 Marjorie attended St Vincent's College, Potts Point.
 Her father, Brian O'Neill, served as a member of the Industrial Relations Commission of New South Wales for over 20 years.
 She has a PhD in Management and Economics and has been an academic teaching in Australia and internationally.

-Marjorie’s mother, Keri Spooner, played a pivotal role in fostering her belief in grassroots activism and the importance of community connection.
-Keri taught her daughter to “walk the talk,” engage with her neighbours, and care about the world beyond her own doorstep.

-O’Neill is very close to her siblings—Bridget, Christopher, Mary, and Francis—and frequently acknowledges their love and support throughout her personal and professional life.
-She is also a devoted aunt to her nieces, Matilda and Laura, and credits her broader family network, including aunts, uncles, and cousins, with providing the support and stability that enabled her to pursue a career in public life.

 O'Neill is a volunteer surf lifesaver at Clovelly Surf Life Saving Club.
 She also played rugby union for Sydney University Women's Rugby Club and coached at UNSW.

-Before entering politics, O’Neill worked in retail for several years at Rebel Sport, which she often cites as a formative experience in understanding the value of everyday work and the dignity of labour.
-Her time on the shop floor and in classrooms equipped her with a broad understanding of the challenges facing working Australians, especially young people, women, and those in insecure or underpaid work.

-While proudly an Eastern Suburbs local, O’Neill also has deep ties to rural New South Wales, particularly the town of Bannister, near Crookwell in the state’s Southern Tablelands.
-Her family maintains a farm in the region, where she spent significant time throughout her life.
-There, she took part in hands-on work such as fencing, tree planting, and mustering, tagging, and castrating cattle.